musnows/Lets-OJ/README_EN.md

 ## Debug
 ### 1.about git
-If you find this err while using `git push`,that's because you don't have some files in remote repos
+If you find this err while using `git push`,that's because the remote has been changed sence you last`git pull`.
 ~~~
 Updates were rejected because the remote contains work that you do not have locally.
 This is usually caused by another repository pushing to the same ref.